 Over the years, I’ve learned some great tips from coaches and mentors that have helped me enormously.
-I thought I’d share them with you too.
+I thought I’d share these with you too.

-Before you approach a conversation that is likely to be difficult, get clear about your desired outcomes.
+Before you approach the conversation, be clear about your desired outcomes.
 Why is the conversation important at all?
 What’s the real issue you’re dealing with?
 What outcome are you hoping to achieve?

 This is also the time to decide if this is a discussion worth pursuing.
 Does it matter enough to want to resolve it or can you let it go and move on?

-Rather than launching straight into a tricky conversation when the other person is unprepared, let them know you’d like to talk and set a time frame for your discussion.
-If it’s a workplace conversation, you might send an email for example, “I’m hoping we might have time to talk this week about some concerns I’m having about X. When is a good time for you?”.
-When it’s possible, take your discussion onto neutral territory.
+Rather than launching straight into a tricky conversation when the other person is unprepared, let them know you’d like to chat and set a time frame for your discussion.
+If it’s a workplace conversation, it’s often helpful to take your discussion onto neutral territory.

 Consider the factors that might be contributing to both your point of view and theirs.
 How has your behaviour contributed to the situation?
 What are the external (or internal) factors that might be influencing their position?
-Is this a relationship dynamic that recurs in your life?
+Is this a relationship dynamic that’s recurrent in your life?

 Sometimes the things that push our buttons are issues we need to address within ourselves.
-For example, you might find even the smallest degree of error intolerable in others which may also mean that you’re struggling with perfectionism within yourself.
+For example, if you find even the smallest degree of error intolerable in others, you might be struggling with perfectionism within yourself.

 Do your best to be aware of your own triggers and try to cultivate a good understanding of the other person’s position.
 Have empathy for both of you as you go into the conversation.

-As Dr John Gottman, leading relationship experts suggests, avoid the following four behaviours that are most likely to escalate conflict.
-These include criticism (attacking the other person’s character); contempt (treating the other person with disrespect which might include name calling, mimicking or eye rolling); defensiveness (seeing yourself as a victim) and stonewalling (withdrawing from the interaction).
+As Dr John Gottman, leading relationship expert suggests, avoid the following four behaviours that are most likely to escalate conflict.
+These include criticism (attacking the other person’s character); contempt (treating the other person with disrespect which might include name calling, mimicking or eye rolling); defensiveness (seeing yourself as powerless or a victim) and stonewalling (withdrawing from the interaction).

-Instead of saying, “You’re clearly getting stressed” or “You’re obviously angry”, you might say, “I’m starting to feel concerned that the discussion is moving away from what’s important.
+Instead of saying, “You’re clearly getting stressed” or “You’re obviously angry”, you might say, “I’m concerned that the discussion is moving away from what’s important.
 I’d like the opportunity to speak calmly about this so that it’s helpful for both of us.”

 Think about how you’ve contributed to the situation rather than simply apportioning blame.
 You might say, “We may have a misunderstanding because I haven’t been clear in my expectations.” or “I’ve been feeling stressed about this situation so I may not have handled it as well as I could have.”

-When we approach an uncomfortable conversation, aware of our own shortcomings, it gives us the opportunity to put aside defensiveness.
-If you’re willing to be vulnerable, you might be surprised at how readily the other person can meet you in a similar frame of mind.
+When we approach a difficult conversation, aware of our own shortcomings, it gives us the opportunity to put aside defensiveness.
+If you’re willing to be vulnerable, you might be surprised at how readily the other person can meet you with a similar frame of mind.

-9. Check that you have your facts right.
+10. Check that you have your facts right

 Rather than launching into an attack, make sure you’re clear about the facts.
 Approach sensitive and second-hand information thoughtfully.

-For example, “Anne, this is a little awkward for me but I heard that you’ve spoken about me to a colleague and I’m not sure if that’s true, but I felt it might be helpful for us to speak about it directly” is better than, “You’ve been talking about me behind my back and I’m not happy about it.”
+For example, “Anne, this is a little awkward for me but I’ve heard that you’ve spoken about me to a colleague and I’m not sure if that’s true, but I felt it might be helpful for us to speak about it directly,” is better than, “You’ve been talking about me behind my back and I’m not happy about it.”

 Don’t feel you need to rush to agreement or fill every gap in a conversation.
-Take a break if you need to and agree to a time to come back to the discussion within 24 or 48 hours so there’s not too much time to create excessive worry.
+Take a break if you need to and agree to a time to come back to the discussion within 24 hours so there’s not too much time to create excessive worry or stress.

-If you find yourself going around in circles, ask what a compromise might look like.
+If you find yourself going around in circles, ask the other person what a compromise might look like.
 You might acknowledge openly that neither party is going to gain exactly what they want.

-If you can’t reach agreement, validate the other person’s perspective and accept and even acknowledge that you have differences of opinion.
+If you can’t reach agreement, validate the other person’s perspective and acknowledge that you have differences of opinion.
 You might say, “I can understand you feeling that way.
 It seems we’re going to have a different opinion on this.”

-It’s important to remember that even though some people appear more comfortable with conflict, nearly everyone finds it exhausting.
+It’s important to remember that even though some people appear more comfortable with difficult conversations, nearly everyone finds them exhausting.
 Do your best to cultivate compassion for the other person and wherever possible, be forgiving.
 Research tells us that holding onto grievances can lead to feeling trapped in a cycle of anger, self-pity, and resentment that will put you at risk of further conflict as well as emotional and physical stress.